-Forceps and Vacuum Extraction Birth Injuries in Georgia
+Forceps and Vacuum Extraction Birth Injury Attorneys in Georgia

 Delivering an infant in a timely manner is vital for the health of both the child and the mother.
 Unfortunately, sometimes a vaginal delivery is strained or prolonged.
 In such cases, a doctor may choose to use medical instruments to help pull the child out of the birth canal.
 This is referred to as "assisted delivery."

 Two commonly utilized assisted-delivery tools are forceps and vacuum extractors.
 Use of such tools requires great care by specially trained medical personnel, otherwise the baby can suffer serious and permanent injuries.
 If a physician’s improper use of an assisted-delivery tool resulted in birth injuries to your child, you are entitled to compensation for the long-term care resulting from those injuries.

 To find out more about your legal rights and options, call the experienced Atlanta birth injury attorneys at Grant Law Office.
 Dial (404) 995-3955 for a free case evaluation.

 Forceps are a two-part instrument resembling salad tongs.
 They are inserted into the birth canal and gently clamped around the infant’s head.
 The doctor then uses the forceps to pull the baby out through the birth canal.

 A vacuum extractor is a skull-sized suction cup that is attached to the infant’s head and made secure through the use of a small, electric pump.
 The doctor then uses the device to gently pull the infant out of the birth canal.

 Forceps and vacuum extractors can be helpful when used correctly, but when used incorrectly, in the wrong situation, or by untrained physicians, they can cause serious injuries, including: